-1.0 Leverage a human rights approach by ensuring access to the most basic human needs for all residents, at minimum, while connecting clients to supports they need.
+1.0 Leverage a human rights approach by ensuring access to the most basic human needs for all residents, at minimum. while connecting clients to supports they need.

-needs capability approach across the community that ensures consistent practices across services, and improve outcomes for clients with complex needs, including intergenerational trauma, homelessness, mental health, substance misuse, systems involvement, poverty, and discrimination.
+2.0 Advance a complex needs capability approach across the community that ensures consistent practices across services, and improve outcomes for clients with complex needs, including intergenerational trauma, homelessness, mental health, substance misuse. systems involvement, poverty, and discrimination.